-Students can turn to the Housing Helpdesk with questions about their rights and obligations as tenants and for advice and guidance in the event of disputes with their landlord.
-The helpdesk is a student initiative and has close links with the city council, the police, the fire brigade and Maastricht Housing.
+Tenants of accommodations can turn to the "Huurteam Zuid-Limburg" with questions about their rights and obligations as tenants and for advice and guidance in the event of disputes with their landlord.
+"Huurteam Zuid-Limburg" assists tenants in proceedings at the Rent Tribunal concerning rental prices, service charges and maintenance defects.